alicewriteswrongs/mandarin_anki/README.md

-# Utils for using anki to study Mandarin Chinese
+# Utils for studying Mandarin Chinese

 ## mandarin_to_anki.js